 Possibly!
 The PSEO Statute states that student who take classes through PSEO must be taking classes to complete graduation requirements.
 If a student has electives that they need to complete, technical program courses can be used to fulfill that requirement.
-Many of our popular technical programs require students to attend full time, and do not allow for students to begin mid-year or take a single course.
-More information on technical programs can be found on page 23.
+Many of our popular technical programs require students to attend full time, and don't allow for students to begin mid-year or take a single course.
+More information on technical programs can be found on page 19.

-My family is going on vacation, and I will not be in class for 2 weeks.
+My family is going on vacation and I won't be in class for 2 weeks.
 Is that okay?

-Unlike high school/homeschool where you can be out of school for an extended period and instructors will put together a homework folder for you, that is not how it works in college, especially if your classes meet in person.
+Unlike high school where you can be out of school for an extended period of time and instructors will put together a homework folder for you, that's not how it works at Ridgewater.
 Each instructor has their own policies around attendance, absences, and missed deadlines for assignments.
-Online classes allow flexibility to travel and complete work while away, but in person classes often do not have that luxury.
-If a student knows they will be gone, they should discuss the absence as far in advance as possible with the instructor.
+Online classes allow flexibility to travel and complete work while away, but in person classes often don't have that luxury.
+If a student knows they'll be gone, they should discuss the absence as far in advance as possible with the instructor.